 On August 24, 2021, Wizards of the Coast revealed that the Magic: The Gathering animated adaptation will expand on the events about how Gideon and Jace bond.
 Visual previews revealing the Golgari guild's area in Ravnica were also revealed during the announcement.

-Producers & Writers of the MTG Netflix Series
+Who are the producers & writers of the MTG Netflix series?